butter-bot-machines/skylark/pkg/parser/testdata/commands/assistants/case.md

 # Assistant Name Case Tests

 ## Lowercase Names
-!researcher analyze this
-!assistant help me
-!summarizer process this
+!planner process this

 ## Uppercase Names
 !RESEARCHER analyze this
-!ASSISTANT help me
-!SUMMARIZER process this

 ## Mixed Case Names
-!Researcher analyze this
-!AsSiStAnT help me
-!SumMarIzer process this

-## Special Cases
-!DEFAULT analyze this
-!Default analyze this
-!default analyze this
+!Natural analyze this

 ## With Extra Space
-!  researcher   analyze this
+!  spaced   analyze this
-!
-ASSISTANT   help me
-!
-Summarizer   process this

 ## Multiple Commands
-!researcher first command
+!multiple first command
-!RESEARCHER second command
+!multiple second command
-!Researcher third command
+!multiple third command

 ## Mixed in Text
-This is a paragraph with a !researcher command that should not be matched because ! must be at start of line (ignoring whitespace).
+This is a paragraph with a !mixed-in command that should not be matched because ! must be at start of line (ignoring whitespace).

 ## Edge Cases
 !
-!
-!
-!researcher
-!RESEARCHER
-!Researcher